 PJM Interconnection, the regional transmission organization responsible for managing the high-voltage electricity grid for 13 states, including Maryland and Pennsylvania, identified concerns with the delivery of electricity into the region and reviewed solution proposals from competitive transmission companies.
 PJM selected Transource’s solution to address the market-efficiency issues and awarded construction of the project to the company in August 2016.

-The proposed routes were announced in October 2017 and are part of applications to construct the project filed with the Pennsylvania Public Utility Commission and Maryland Public Service Commission in December 2017.
+In Summer 2017, Transource hosted two rounds of open house meetings and presented hundreds of miles of route options to the public for review.
+The proposed routes were announced in October 2017 and the company filed applications to construct the project with the Pennsylvania Public Utility Commission and Maryland Public Service Commission in December 2017.

-Construction of the IEC is expected to begin in 2019, with a project in-service date of mid-2020.
+Construction of the IEC is expected to begin in 2019, with a project in-service date of November 2020.